Skip to content

 Portfolio constituents and real-time performance tracking

 Our software collects data on individual companies at regular intervals, calculates the value of indicators/factors, and creates a ranking of stocks.
 At any given moment, we can see which stocks have the highest or lowest value for a factor and also how the stocks in our portfolio are doing.
-With this knowledge, we can adjust our portfolio/Index appropriately.
-We are also able to transparently explain to clients and regulators how the portfolio is constructed.
+With this knowledge, we can adjust our portfolio/index appropriately.
+We are also able to explain transparently to clients and regulators how the portfolio is constructed.

 Portfolio constituents – stock selection and display of performance